-Quality score per base position calculates the amount of bases that feature individual PHRED-scores in 64 bins from 0 to 63.
+• Quality score per base position calculates the amount of bases that feature individual PHRED-scores in 64 bins from 0 to 63.
 This results in a three-dimensional table, where dimension 1 refers to the base-position, dimension 2 refers to the PHRED-score and dimension 3 to amounts of bases observed at that position with that quality score.
 PHRED-scores above 20 are considered good quality.
 It is normal to see the quality dropping off near the end of reads.

-- Nucleotide content per base position displays the overall percentage of A, C, T and G for each base position along the read.
-If there is a GC bias with changes at specific base positions along the read length this could indicate that an over-represented sequence is contaminating the original library. - Ambiguous base content per base position calculates absolute coverages of N's, for each base position in the sequences, where N refers to all ambiguous base-codes as specified by IUPAC.
+Nucleotide content per base position displays the overall percentage of A, C, T and G for each base position along the read.
+If there is a GC bias with changes at specific base positions along the read length this could indicate that an over-represented sequence is contaminating the original library.